2DegreesInvesting/practices/git.md

 * Uses a single long-lived branch: "main"; it never contains broken code.
-* Developers work on "feature" branches (never on the "main" branch), share them via pull requests, and peers review the changes before they become a part of the main codebase.
+* Developers work on "feature" branches (never on the "main" branch), share them via pull requests, and peers review the changes before they become a part of the central repository.
 * A new release is created by tagging a particular commit on the main branch.

 Gitflow workflow: